Easy Coffee Tray Bake Cake & Cappuccino Buttercream

 • Add in the butter and mix together with a hand held mixer until you get a damp sandy texture.

-• Make a paste with the coffee granules and cold water then add to the mixture with half of the greek yogurt.
+• Make a paste with the coffee granules and cold water then add to the mixture with half of the natural yogurt (or soured cream).
 Mix well.

-• Add the remaining greek yogurt and stir through, the cake batter should start to look thick and creamy.
+• Add the remaining natural yogurt and stir through, the cake batter should start to look thick and creamy.

 • Add the eggs, one at a time, mixing well between each addition.
 You should end up with a smooth, creamy batter that spreads easily.